Haval H6

 The Haval H6 is a compact crossover SUV produced by the Chinese manufacturer Great Wall Motor under the Haval marque since 2011.
-It was introduced at the 2011 Shanghai Auto Show, and it is a crossover, produced with both front-wheel-drive and four-wheel-drive drivetrain.
+It was introduced at the 2011 Shanghai Auto Show.
+It produced with both front-wheel-drive and four-wheel-drive drivetrain.

+Originally named Great Wall Haval H6, it was later renamed the Haval H6 (and redesigned) for the newly developed Haval brand.
 It is the successor of the Great Wall Pegasus.

-Originally named Great Wall Haval H6, it was later renamed the Haval H6 (and redesigned) for the newly developed the Haval brand.
-As of October 2015, the Haval H6 is the best selling SUV in China.
-It has been the best selling SUV every month in China for nearly two years.
+Since its introduction in 2011, the H6 had once led the SUV segment in China for 103 consecutive months, or around 8 years.
+In December 2016, the H6 set a single-month sales record in the Chinese market with 80,495 units sold, a record that remains unbeaten.
+As of 2024, GWM has sold more than four million H6 globally, making it the all-time best-selling GWM vehicle.

 First generation (2011)

 Features

 The first generation H6 is powered by a 1.5-litre turbo engine producing 150 hp or a 1.3-litre turbo engine producing 138 hp.
 In the top trim level it can be equipped with high-strength body structure, front, side and curtain airbags, brake assist system, tyre-pressure monitoring system, parking sensors and reversing camera, keyless entry, light and rain sensors, Bluetooth hands free system and a 7-inch touch screen display with DVD multimedia system.
 It can also be equipped with a 10-way adjustable driver's seat, heated front seats, leather seats, climate control with rear seats air vents, automatic headlights, power sunroof, cruise control and 17-inch aluminum wheels.

 It is powered by a range of turbocharged petrol or common rail diesel engines, which are able to meet the Euro V emission standards and can be equipped with Start & Stop system.
 It has four disk brakes with ABS and EBD, electronic stability control (ESC), MacPherson strut independent front suspension and independent rear suspension with double cross arm and torsion bar springs, and intelligent four-wheel-drive system.

 It uses components originating from renowned European and American manufacturers, such as Bosch (traction control), Delphi (diesel electronics), BorgWarner (four-wheel-drive system), and Honeywell (turbocharger).